 I knew the minute I saw this anime Lady Vader art that I wanted to cosplay the costume.
 However, when I started to show my friends, I got a few concerned “Wow, that’s ambitious!” comments.
 I mean, could I actually pull it off?
 Would I look ridiculous in all that armor?
 My head was full of questions about how comfortable I would be, whether or not I could even make everything in time, and if I would even look right as this character.
 Even after a week or two into the project, I was still pretty hesitant about revealing the cosplay out of fear that I wouldn’t be able to execute.
 It wasn’t really until I was about 50% done that I “announced” my cosplay and only then did I finally realize that there was no turning back.
 I have to admit that the 5 weeks or so that I spent making the costume was pretty stressful, tiring, and there were numerous times where I kept asking myself “What the heck am I making?”.
 But in the end, I had so much fun and am really proud of myself for learning a few new things along the way.
 So with that, I wanted to share a brief tutorial and the progress pics I took along my journey of making Lady Vader!

-The first thing I made was the 2 piece suit, which was made entirely of a matte stretch PVC fabric.
+The first thing I made was the 2 piece suit, which was made entirely of a 4-way stretch matte stretch PVC fabric (buy here).
 The stretch came in handy since the back of the top and back of the leggings were not quilted and the fabric was also just the right thickness that I could quilt it without being super bulky.
 To quilt all the front pieces (front of top, arms, and front of leggings), I drew chalk lines on the stretch PVC (about 3/4″ apart) and sewed the 3 layers together – the stretch PVC, batting, and a thin layer of stretch mesh spandex on the inside.

 Once I made the basic front and back of the top, I added a mock neck and sleeves.
 As for the leggings, I only quilted these about halfway down since I knew I would be wearing tall boots or shin guards.